D. Imman: Career

 The success of individual songs such as "Azhagiya Asura" from Whistle (2003) made him popular.
 His next album was for Sundar C's masala film starring Arjun, Giri (2004), with the song Dai Kaiyaa Vechukittu being well received with the town and rural audiences.

 The positive reviews that his work in Prabhu Solomon's Mynaa (2010) received, coupled with the film's box office success prompted bigger offers for Imman.
 He has subsequently collaborated with Prabhu Solomon for the rest of his trilogy of romantic films, earning acclaim for his work in Kumki (2012) and Kayal (2014).
 Similarly he has struck a similar successful combination with director Suseenthiran, winning positive reviews for his work on Pandianadu (2013) and Jeeva (2014).
-He teamed up with Actor Vijay again for Jilla(2014).
+He teamed up with Actor Vijay again for Jilla (2014).
 Imman is the composer of Ajithkumar, Nayanthara starrer blockbuster Viswasam (2019).
-He also worked as a music composer for several films with Actor Sivakarthikeyan (Manam Kothi Paravai, Varuthapadatha Valibar Sangam, Rajinimurugan, Seemaraj, and Namma Veettu Pillai).
+He also worked as a music composer for several films with Actor Sivakarthikeyan (Manam Kothi Paravai, Varuthapadatha Valibar Sangam, Rajinimurugan, Seemaraja, and Namma Veettu Pillai).
 Also he worked as a music composer for Annaatthe collaborating with Rajinikanth for the first time.